The Breww Basics

 Transmit barcode on your

 scanner.
 The scanner input will then transmit and fill the box.
-When racking you must choose which Container
+When racking you must choose which Product

-Type you are racking into.
-If you have racked into multiple types and scanned them all don’t worry, Breww will
+you are racking into.
+If you have racked into multiple product types and scanned them all don’t worry, Breww will

-ignore scanned Casks that are not of the specified type.
+ignore scanned Casks and Kegs that are not of the specified type.
 So you don’t have to only scan the

 upload them, then go back to scan your